CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 * ✔ Do use components where you need a reusable group of fields that you can place on any Page Type
   * Including Page Types that represent other components
-  * Because the component is added as a single field you also will never have to reorder multiple fields on every Page Type should you add a new field to the component, which you sometimes have to do when using inheritance!
+  * Because the component is added as a single field you also will never have to reorder multiple fields on every Page Type that uses the component should you add a new field to the component, which you sometimes have to do when adding a new field to an inherited Page Type
 * ✔ Do use components if you have a group of fields that need to be repeated on a Page Type
   * For example, if you had a group of fields that represented a "Call to action" (CTA) (e.g. Title, Description, Image, Link URL, Link text) and you want to have those groups repeated to model multiple CTAs
 * ✔ Do use components if the content you are modelling "belongs" to the page the component is placed on and doesn't require its own workflow